Who are gig economy workers?

 We have few data on how much gig work actually pays.

-Since people turn to non-traditional work for vastly different reasons, their financial needs and expectations similarly differ.
+Since people turn to non-standard work for vastly different reasons, their financial needs and expectations similarly differ.
 It’s hard to know when low monthly earnings are the result of low pay and poor work conditions, or the choices of workers who may not rely on gig income to meet basic needs.
-Furthermore, some forms of non-traditional work provide low wages and contribute to financial instability, while others provide much-needed income to smooth volatility from low-quality traditional jobs.1
+Furthermore, some forms of non-standard work provide low wages and contribute to financial instability, while others provide much-needed income to smooth volatility from low-quality traditional jobs.1

-Despite the challenges of measuring gig-work income, we do have some information about how earnings vary between non-traditional arrangements.
+Despite the challenges of measuring gig-work income, we do have some information about how earnings vary between non-standard arrangements.
 Freelancers' earning are similar to or above traditional workers, whereas temp-agency and on-call workers tend to have lower earnings.2 In addition, people who work independently to supplement another source of income tend to make more than those who rely entirely on independent work.3

 - 1. Farrell, Diana and Fiona Greig, “Paychecks, Paydays, and the Online Platform Economy: Big Data on Income Volatility” (New York: JPMorgan Chase Institute, 2016), https://www.jpmorganchase.com/corporate/institute/document/jpmc-institute-volatility-2-report.pdf; Koustas, Dmitri, "Consumption Insurance and Multiple Jobs: Evidence from Rideshare Drivers," Job Market Paper (Berkeley, CA: University of California, January 2018).